- Easy to install : One step automated installer with migration from EasyEngine v3 support

 - Powerful : Optimized Nginx configurations with multiple cache backends support

-- SSL : Let's Encrypt SSL certificates handled by acme.sh
+- SSL : Domain, Subdomain & Wildcard Let's Encrypt SSL certificates handled by acme.sh

-- Modern : Secured SSL/TLS with strong ciphers_suite, modern TLS protocols and HSTS support
+- Modern : Strong ciphers_suite, modern TLS protocols and HSTS support (Grade A+ on ssllabs)

 - Monitoring : Live Nginx vhost traffic with ngx_vts_module and server monitoring with Netdata